Skrilla

-Jemille Edwards (born June 3, 1999), known professionally as Skrilla, is an American rapper from the Kensington neighborhood of Philadelphia, Pennsylvania.
-He signed to Priority Records in 2023 and has released two albums through the label: Underworld (2023) and Zombie Love Kensington Paradise (2024).
+Jemille Marrail Edwards (born June 3, 1999), known professionally as Skrilla, is an American rapper and songwriter from Philadelphia, Pennsylvania, who is prominent in the drill music scene.
+He signed to Priority Records in 2023 and has released multiple albums through the label: UnderWorld (2023), Zombie Love Kensington Paradise (2024), Zombie Love Kensington Paradise (Deluxe) (2025), and Z (2026).
 His single "Doot Doot (6 7)" became popular on TikTok in 2025, sparking the "6-7" trend.

-Life and career
+Early life

-Jemille Edwards was born on June 3, 1999 and raised in Kensington, a neighborhood in Philadelphia that is widely known for its open-air drug trade.
-His mother is Mexican and from Texas, while his father is African-American from Philadelphia.
+Jemille Marrail Edwards was born on June 3, 1999 in Philadelphia and raised in Kensington, a neighborhood of Philadelphia that is widely known for its open-air drug trade.
+His mother is Mexican and from Texas, while his father is African-American and from Philadelphia.
 Edwards' parents met in college.
-He described his childhood as "the best time of [his] life" and has stated that he began selling drugs in his neighborhood at around age 12.
+He described his childhood as, "the best time of [his] life," and has stated that he began selling drugs in his neighborhood at around age 12.
 He also played basketball for the Amateur Athletic Union and ran cross country in his youth, but stopped playing sports in order to focus on selling drugs.
-As a teenager, he aspired to become a fashion designer and was a member of the Young Chances Foundation program.
-In 2013, he was involved in organizing a protest for the program against the acquittal of George Zimmerman in the killing of Trayvon Martin.
+He expressed his disinterest for basketball in November 2024.^{:5:19} As a teenager, he aspired to become a fashion designer and was a member of the Young Chances Foundation program.
+Though, he also said he always wanted to become a rapper growing up.^{:9:57} In 2013, he was involved in organizing a protest for the program against the acquittal of George Zimmerman in the killing of Trayvon Martin.
 He has stated that, while in high school, he spent two and a half years under house arrest following multiple heroin-related charges against him.

-Edwards also practices santería.
+Career

-He was inspired by fellow Philadelphia rapper RecoHavoc, his childhood friend, to begin rapping.
-He soon recorded "Dog Food", his first song as Skrilla.
-He released his debut single, "Green Snake", in 2018.
+Edwards was inspired by fellow Philadelphia rapper RecoHavoc, his childhood friend, to begin rapping.
+He soon recorded Dog Food, his first song as Skrilla.^{:10:10} He released his debut single Green Snake in 2018.
 His mixtapes Kutthroat and Gemini Season were released in 2022 and 2023, respectively.
-He was signed to Priority Records in 2023 and released his first single with them, "Booted", later that year.
-His singles "GD", released in January 2024, and "Chrome Hearts", released in August of that year, followed.
+He was signed to Priority Records in 2023 and released his first single Booted later that year with them.
+His additional singles GD, released in January 2024, and Bhrome Heart, released in August of that year, had followed.
 His album Underworld was released in early 2024 and its follow-up, Zombie Love Kensington Paradise, was released on November 1, 2024, with a deluxe version released on February 28, 2025.
 He also appeared on 03 Greedo's 2024 album Crip, I'm Sexy.